CMSC-100-2S-AY2024-2025/exer-01-html-and-css-jpcabatingan/README.md

 (Assuming I already accepted the given assignment from GitHub classroom) Step 1: Clone the remote GitHub repository to my local machine (laptop) Step 2: Set repository to public then select branch for hosting the static website.
+Step 3: Get the link of live page.

 What are your key takeaways from this exercise?
 Creating websites requires developers to have a clear and well-planned layout of how they want their website